AmadeusITGroup/otter/docs/components/PLACEHOLDERS.md

 }
 ```

-**Limitations:**
+The 1-to-1 mapping between the fact name and the reference in the translation brings many inconveniences as explained below.

+> [!CAUTION]
+> **Limitations**
-Today you cannot only make a reference to a fact with the same name.
-You also cannot use json path to resolve your fact.
+> Today you can only make a reference to a fact with the same name.
+You also cannot use JSON path to resolve your fact.

 This means the following is not possible:

 ``ruleset.json``